Best daily deals

 A 3.5mm headphone jack is present for wired listening when needed.

 For assistance with the pairing process, download the Soundcore app on the device you are trying to pair to.
-The Anker Soundcore Life Q35 automatically enters pairing mode when you power it on.
+The Anker Soundcore Life Q35 automatically enter pairing mode when you power them on.
 Simply find the headphones in your Bluetooth settings.

 After connecting to the first device, double press the power button on the Anker Soundcore Life Q35 to manually re-enter pairing mode, then look for the headset in your Bluetooth device settings.